 Medical Malpractice Lawyers Serving Phoenix

-Alert: Congress will soon vote on H.R.
+Alert: The Senate will soon vote on H.R.
 1215, known as the “Protecting Access to Care Act of 2017,” which creates a system that protects big business and hurts patients.
 It will make it nearly impossible to hold doctors, nursing homes and health care providers accountable for injuries to patients.
-Contact your members of Congress to tell them to vote “no” on this important bill.
+Contact your Senators to tell them to vote “no” on this important bill.

 At Phillips Law Group, our lawyers represent medical malpractice victims against doctors, hospitals, dentists and other healthcare professionals who negligence led to injuries, illness or the death of a loved one.